orkaasool/BetterHorse/README.md

 # Commands
 /staminabar Player

-to Enable or Disable the Ability for Player to see StaminaBar
+Enable or Disable the Ability for Player to see StaminaBar